pwillia7/salesforce_case_helper/README.md

 * Updated title for more information while not in tab

 ###To install:
 ######ATTENTION - Before you install disable the previous greasemonkey/tampermonkey script from your browser.
-You will also need to define your signature in the script if you wish to use this feature.

-1. Download the files - Clone this repo using git or download the repo in a zip using the link in the right pane.
+1.[Download](https://github.com/pwillia7/salesforce_case_helper/archive/master.zip) the files - Clone this repo using git or download the repo in a zip using [this link](https://github.com/pwillia7/salesforce_case_helper/archive/master.zip)

+2. Open salesforce_case_helper.tamper.js and salesforce_case_helper.user.js in a text
+   editor of your choice and modify the userSignature variable to match your signature.

-2. Make sure you have Greasemonkey (Firefox) or Tampermonkey (Chrome) installed to your browser of choice.
+3. Make sure you have Greasemonkey (Firefox) or Tampermonkey (Chrome) installed to your browser of choice.

-3. If using Chrome, drag *salesforce_case_helper.tamper.js* from the file browser into Chrome.
+4. If using Chrome, drag *salesforce_case_helper.tamper.js* from the file browser into Chrome.

    If you have issues installing - Go to Chromes extensions page, enable the "Allow access to file URLs" checkbox at the Tampermonkey item.

    If using Firefox, simply drag *salesforce_case_helper.user.js* from the file browser into Firefox.

 ![alt tag](https://raw.github.com/pwillia7/salesforce_case_helper/master/screenshot.png)